sparkfun/Qwiic_MP3_Trigger/README.md

 We've written an extensive Arduino library to make MP3 playing over I2C a breeze.
 Play track X, change volume, play next/previous, check if track is playing, stop play, change EQ, and change I2C address are all supported.

-This board is one of our many [Qwiic](https://www.sparkfun.com/qwiic) compatible boards!
-Simply plug and go.
-No soldering, no figuring out which is SDA or SCL, and no voltage regulation or translation required!

 The I2C address of Qwiic MP3 Trigger is software configurable which means you can hookup over 100 on a single I2C bus!

 This board is one of our many [Qwiic](https://www.sparkfun.com/qwiic) compatible boards!
 Simply plug and go.
 No soldering, no figuring out which is SDA or SCL, and no voltage regulation or translation required!